A voice for

 We share traditional, scientific and practical insights written by experienced herbalists and health experts from the world of herbal medicine and natural health

-Cramp bark is used abundantly in herbal medicine as an antispasmodic and relaxant
+Cramp bark is used as an antispasmodic and relaxant

 Cramp bark